-Along with the details of the fit this file contains a valuable information provided by a SVD fitter: the condition number of a model matrix and a list of singular values with right singular vectors.
+Along with the details of the fit (including the actual constraints matrix) this file contains a valuable information provided by a SVD fitter: the condition number of a model matrix and a list of singular values with right singular vectors.
 In this particular case the first shows that the charges and the quadrupole were well-defined.
 The last two ones help analyse the system if any problem with the fit stability occurs.
 The "Parameters:" header and the "VT" matrix are tab separated so they can be easily pasted in any spreadsheet processor for further analysis.